 Taylor was instrumental in getting Vic Kostenko, then president of the American Guild of English Handbell Ringers, and Joan Ulloth Dorgan to develop a graded handbell program that today includes a handbell ensemble, the Advent Ringers (experienced adults) and the Praise Ringers (youth and learning ringers).
 He also set up a modified Suzuki String program that became the basis for today's church orchestra directed by Maretta Alden.

-As an organist, Taylor has been a performing artist for Baldwin Organs, Inc. and the Rodgers Organ Company, for which he has played a number of dedication recitals.
-He has served as organist for the General Conference Sessions world gatherings of Seventh-day Adventists.
+As an organist, Taylor was a performing artist for Baldwin Organs, Inc. and the Rodgers Organ Company, for which he played a number of dedication recitals.
+He also served as organist for the General Conference Sessions world gatherings of Seventh-day Adventists.
 In 2002, he oversaw the renovation of the Kettering Casavant pipe organ, enlarging it to 130 ranks and installing a new four-manual console.

-Taylor also works as music associate for Dayton’s Westminster Presbyterian Church, mother church of the famous Westminster Choir College.
-Two highly acclaimed CD recordings have been made by the Westminster Choir and Handbells.
+Taylor also worked as music associate for Dayton's Westminster Presbyterian Church, mother church of the famous Westminster Choir College.
+Two highly acclaimed CD recordings were made by the Westminster Choir and Handbells under hais direction.

 In 2009 Taylor talked about his work as Minister of Music at Kettering:

 The joy of working with the Kettering church music staff is how we are able to make music together.
 We conduct each other's ensembles, sing and play with each other, and work as a team.
 When special musical guests come to visit, such as Melvin West, we all get a chance to make music with them.
 As a member of the pastoral staff I also take my turn in hospital visitations and am considered by many in our congregation to be their "pastor."